Clarify consequences of disabling the login_required setting

 Public projects and their contents are openly available on the

-#5 Updated by Holger Just about 1 month ago
+#5 Updated by Holger Just 2 months ago

 - File 0001-Clarify-consequences-of-disabling-the-login_required.patch added

 I just updated the patches with the wording changes proposed by Maeda-san.